ned14/outcome/doc/md/02-tutorialA.md

 unpredictable execution times due to exception throws cannot occur.
 The compiler can also reduce executable bloat by not generating stack unwind tables around that call which is useful for some C++ users.

+ (By "execution flow inverting", we mean that the normal "top to bottom" execution flow of code where the stack grows as one goes deeper into a call stack is inverted, causing stack frames to be popped off of the stack and their cleanup handlers executed.
+This is usually achieved in C++ by throwing an exception)

 2. Simple usage of the API will default to the throwing (i.e. abort this operation) overload which is probably what most users *think* they want.
 This does have the advantage that the error won't be lost, however in practice aborting partially